-It is very important to position the wood stove as close as possible to the chimney, and in an area that will favour the most efficient heat distribution possible throughout the house.
+It is very important to position the stove as close as possible to the chimney, and in an area that will favour the most efficient heat distribution possible throughout the house.
 The stove must, therefore, be installed in the room where the most time is spent and in the most spacious room possible.
-Recall that wood stoves produce radiating heat, the heat we feel when we are close to a wood stove.
-A wood stove also functions by convection, that is through the displacement of hot air accelerated upwards and its replacement with cooler air.
+Recall that stoves produce radiating heat.
+A stove also functions by convection, that is through the displacement of hot air accelerated upwards and its replacement with cooler air.

-The wood stove must not be connected to a hot air distribution system since an excessive accumulation of heat may occur.
+The stove must not be connected to a hot air distribution system since an excessive accumulation of heat may occur.